 - Breakfast at Kens House of Pancakes

 - Back through Hilo Downtown to South Hilo bay – Richardson’s Beach Park.
-If this is where you are staying at one of my main homes, then you will see this out your window.
-If not, see my post here: http://hilovacationhomes.com/activity/richardsons-beach-park/
+If this is where you are staying at one of my 5 homes, then you will see this out your window.
+If not, see my post here: https://hilovacationhomes.com/activity/richardsons-beach-park/

-- Dinner at Café Pesto or Pin apples in downtown.
+- Dinner at Café Pesto or Pineapples in downtown.
 Two of the very nice places to eat right in downtown Hilo.
 Enjoy the ambiance of spending time downtown before you go back to quieter homes after dinner.
-See my Cafe Pesto post at: http://hilovacationhomes.com/hilo-east/cafe-pesto-downtown-hilo/
+See my Cafe Pesto post at: https://hilovacationhomes.com/hilo-east/cafe-pesto-downtown-hilo/

 Day 2: Volcano Day!